Clicky

 Almost every model with iBR (brakes) will have this mode and a few models without iBR will have it too, like the 90HP+ Sparks.
 They have changed the name to “Default Mode” instead of touring mode, but it’s the same thing.

-Since touring mode is a slow take-off, it will give you better gas mileage, but still uses more gas than ECO mode.
+Since touring is a slow take-off, it will give you better gas mileage, but still uses more gas than ECO mode.

 Sport

-Sport mode is not the default mode, and you must enter it manually.
+While some may not like it but, Sport mode is not the default mode, and you must enter it manually.

-Sport mode provides maximum power, rapid acceleration, and unrestricted top speed on a jet ski.
+You’ll find that Sport mode provides maximum power, rapid acceleration, and unrestricted top speed on a jet ski.

 It’s available with a normal key, not with learning or rental keys.